-Provides that directors are elected at the general election for state and county officers.
+Provides that directors are elected at the general election for state and county officers and will serve two-year terms.

 Establishes residency requirements.

 Amends various Tax Code sections to reflect that directors are elected officials.

 Provides that the appraisal review board by resolution may appoint auxiliary review board members as appropriate to hear taxpayer protests.
 Requires the appraisal review board in a count with a population of one million or more to appoint an adequate number of qualified auxiliary board members to permit the chairman to fill positions of each special panel of the appraisal review board.